2025 CSEF Tours & Presentations

 Teacher Tour/Presentation Registration Form

-Colorado State University: Human & Animal Anatomy/Physiology Lab Tour
+Colorado State University: Human Anatomy Lab Tour

 This tour requires a separate permission form to be signed by the parents and turned into CSEF.